rzzzwilson/Random-Stuff/backup/README.rst

 * allow skip of non-mounted external source disks
 * allow filesystem check on source disks (external or local)
 * allow execution on MacOS, Linux and, perhaps, Windows

+The basic functionality of the bash program has been implemented in python.
+The file "backup.py" is this new rewrite.
+The "issues" system will be used to keep track of desired enhancements and progress.